 Colorado has two basic types of custody orders:

 Physical custody orders determine which parent the child or children live with.
-In some cases, physical custody can be split between parents.
+In some cases, physical guardianship can be split between parents.
 This common option works for parents that live near each other as split physical custody can create unnecessary stress on the child or children.

 The parent awarded physical custody remains ultimately responsible for providing primary care for the child.
 This includes satisfying emotional, physical, and social needs.